-Represents any month where no events occurred, or if any non-compliance occurred it was unrelated to power disruption, or backups in the conveyance system. - Non-compliance occurred and involved power disruption or conveyance system backup; however, repair/solution is known and the incident response and correction was immediate. - Non-compliance involving power disruption or conveyance system backup, and evaluation and corrective action includes substantial effects on residents and businesses, level of effort and time to resolve, or costs to system operations. - \ Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - a A large storm on January 12-13, 2023 resulted in peak wastewater and combined stormwater flows along with widespread power outages and disturbances.
+Represents any month where no events occurred, or if any non-compliance occurred it was unrelated to power disruption, or backups in the conveyance system. - Non-compliance occurred and involved power disruption or conveyance system backup; however, repair/solution is known and the incident response and correction was immediate. - Non-compliance involving power disruption or conveyance system backup, and evaluation and corrective action includes substantial effects on residents and businesses, level of effort and time to resolve, or costs to system operations. - Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - a A line power interruption occurred at the E. Pine Pump Station on August 22, 2022, and the generator failed to start due to a sensor failure, resulting in a dry-weather overflow to Lk.
+Washington that lasted 44 min. and discharged approximately 20,000 gallons. - b A large storm on January 12-13, 2023 resulted in peak wastewater and combined stormwater flows along with widespread power outages and disturbances.
 The storm event was accompanied electrical- and telemetry-related disturbances at pump station facilities.
-Overflows occurred at separated system pump stations in the West section service area (Richmond Beach) and East section (Medina), and at a CSO pump station (East Pine). - b During a large storm on December 26, 2022, a power outage occurred at the Medina Pump Station and the automatic transfer switch failed to initiate the backup generator to start which resulted in an overflow that lasted for approximately 2hrs before operators were able to respond and manually start the generator.
+Overflows occurred at separated system pump stations in the West section service area (Richmond Beach) and East section (Medina), and at a CSO pump station (East Pine). - c During a storm event on December 27, 2022 with unusually low atmospheric pressure and king tide, flooding from the Duwamish River occurred in the South Park neighborhood and entered the sewer lines, resulting in sewer backups that were determined to have occurred after the event based on analysis of operational data - b During a large storm on December 26, 2022, a power outage occurred at the Medina Pump Station and the automatic transfer switch failed to initiate the backup generator to start which resulted in an overflow that lasted for approximately 2hrs before operators were able to respond and manually start the generator.